manjogsingh/VR-Rube-Goldberg-Challenge/README.md

 # Desription
-This is a VR Rube Goldberg Challenge to play in HTC Vives.
+This is a VR Rube Goldberg Challenge to play in HTC Vive.
 This project is created with the help of Steam VR SDK.

 ## Main Features
 * Movement is controlled by the waypoints created throughout the environment